IanSSenne/mcbuild/README.md

 ```
 function ex{
   !IF(this.dev){
-    This code will only appear in this function if the value of this.dev is truthy in the config
+    This code will only appear in this function if the value of dev is truthy in the config
   }
 }
 ```